isomerpages/moe-beaconpri/_ict-at-beacon/ICT at Beacon.md

 #### B121 Computer Ownership Programme

 Recognising the potential of how technology can bring about a richer teaching and learning experience,  the Beacon One-to-One (B121) Computer Ownership Programme aims to equip every student with a Personal Learning Device (PLD) and empower students to learn in meaningful, effective and engaging ways.
-[Click here for more information]**INSERT ISOMER LINK**
+[Click here for more information](/beacon-experiential-learning/Special-Programmes/b121/)